Testy/TestyTs/README.md

 ```
 -c --config <config> // Specify a testy.json configuration file
 -t --tsconfig <tsconfig> // Specify a tsconfig.json file
--r --reporter <reporter> // Specify a reporter.
-Either standard or TAP.
 -f --files "<files>" // Run only tests found in files matching the given glob patterns.
 A comma-separated list of glob patterns.
+-r --reporter <reporter> // Specify a comma-separated list of reporters.
+Does not support reporters configs.
+--reporter <reporter> // DEPRECATED.
+Specify a reporter.
+Either standard or TAP.
 ```

 ## Run the tests